Greek Islands Ferry

 With a ferry network covering every inhabited island, the Greek ferry system is large and varied.
 Speed ferries cover the most popular routes and are now a must for the visitors, but conventional ferries travel to the Greek islands more safely even in bad weather conditions.
 Not surprisingly, high-speed ferries are fully booked faster than conventional ones and therefore we advise you to make your booking min.
 3-4 months in advance!

-Ferry journey to the Greek islands is reliable and provides great comfort to each traveler!
+Ferry journey in Greece is reliable and provides great comfort to each traveler!

 - The ferries to and from the Greek islands are most frequent from May to the end of September.